CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab8/README.md

 ## Conclusion

 Rat Race and 90 degree Hybrid couplers designs and simulations were performed successfully.

-## Hindsight
+The hybrid coupler provide two options of phase shift: -90 and -180 degree which means that the output phase difference is 90 degrees.
+Also, the output of the coupler is divided between the two outputs eqaully.
+The disadvantage is a narrow bandwidth of the chybrid coupler.
+The rat race or ring coupler provides two options: in phase and 180 phase difference.
+This has different applications.
+Results are relatively broadband.

 ## Reflection